 I am available to conduct independent workplace investigations.
 My focus is to do so within time and on or within budget.
-During my long legal career I have carried out many, many workplace investigations with absolute integrity and reliability.
+During my long career, formerly as a legal practitioner and more recently as an industrial agent I have carried out many, many workplace investigations with absolute integrity and reliability.
 I am experienced, scrupulously impartial, thorough and fair.
 I have never had the findings of an investigation challenged and although on occasions the parties have been adversaries during the process, my practice is to endeavour when possible to reduce conflict to a minimum.
 I am also a fully qualified LEADR mediator which is particularly useful in difficult investigations with the potential for an adversarial outcome.

 During my career I have persistently represented both employers and employees and trade unions.

 My rates are competitive, and my time as Acting President of the Western Australian Industrial Relations Commission has provided me with profound experience in resolving conflict in the workplace.
 I am also a fully trained and qualified mediator.
-Some of the investigations have been very significant, for example the Gracetown cliff disaster and tragedy which I undertook for one of the State’s major statutory regulators.*****see below for a case in point
+Some of the investigations have been very significant, for example when I was a lawyer, I conducted a major investigation into the Gracetown cliff disaster and tragedy which I undertook for one of the State’s major statutory regulators.*****see below for a case in point

 I am a fully qualified LEADR mediator, and have conducted many mediations (and of course many hundreds of conciliations) in my career, arising from conflict and disharmony in the workplace.
 Mediation is an alternative dispute resolution method to litigation or arbitration (or even physical combat in former times) where a neutral and impartial third party, the mediator, facilitates active dialogue forming structured multi-stage process aiming to help both parties reach a conclusive and mutual satisfactory agreement.
 Mediators assist all involved parties in articulating and identifying their own interests, priorities, wishes and needs to each other.
 Mediation is a very effective “peaceful” dispute resolution mechanism that is complementary to the current court system and the ongoing arbitration practice.